dfki-ric/pytransform3d/doc/source/euler_angles.rst

 ============

-Since Euler angles are an intuitive way to specify a rotation in 3D, they are often used at user interfaces.
-However, there are 24 different conventions that can be used.
-Furthermore, you have to make sure whether degrees or radians are used to express the angles (we will only use radians in pytransform3d).
+Since Euler angles are an intuitive way to specify a rotation in 3D, they are often exposed at user interfaces.
+However, there are 24 different conventions that could be used.
+Furthermore, you have to find out whether degrees or radians are used to express the angles (we will only use radians in pytransform3d).